3milychu/criminal/README.md

 propublica_data_for_fairml.csv

 Data contains variables used by the COMPAS algorithm in scoring defendants, along with their outcomes within 2 years of the decision, for over 10,000 criminal defendants in Broward County, Florida.
-3 subsets of the data are provided, including a subset of only violent recividism (as opposed to, e.g. being reincarcerated for non violent offenses such as vagrancy or Marijuana).